-After breakfast you will be picked up and driven to Chitwan National Park (approximately 4 hours).
+After breakfast, you will be picked up and driven to Chitwan National Park (approximately 4 hours).
 After arriving and settling in, you will be introduced to the camp staff and resident naturalists who will discuss the program.
 There is some flexibility, and activities may vary depending on the time of the year, and on wildlife movements.
 A late-afternoon safari will take you through forests and across grasslands to observe the varied and exciting wildlife in the park.
-In the early evening the local Tharu dance troupe may perform a cultural program.
-You will then enjoy dinner and afterwards you will be free to relax in the bar and discuss the day’s sightings or listen to the exotic sounds of the jungle at night.
+In the early evening, the local Tharu dance troupe may perform a cultural program.
+You will then enjoy dinner and afterward, you will be free to relax in the bar and discuss the day’s sightings or listen to the exotic sounds of the jungle at night.

 Chitwan National Park

 Embark on an early-morning excursion.
-This could include either another safari to different parts of the park (in search of the great Indian rhino, deer, and exotic bird life) or joining one of the other activities available in the park.
+This could include either another safari to different parts of the park (in search of the great Indian rhino, deer, and exotic birdlife) or joining one of the other activities available in the park.
 Tiger sightings are rare these days, but these magnificent animals do inhabit the park.
-After breakfast you will leave the lodge and go on a dugout canoe adventure on the Rapti River.
+After breakfast, you will leave the lodge and go on a dugout canoe adventure on the Rapti River.
 This is an exciting trip with chances to view marsh mugger crocodiles and various birds that inhabit the riverbanks.
-A program will be organised for the rest of the day, and may include further excursions by jeep or a visit to one of the nearby villages.
+A program will be organised for the rest of the day and may include further excursions by jeep or a visit to one of the nearby villages.

 Chitwan National Park - Bhaktapur

 If you are an avid wildlife lover, there is an optional early-morning birdwatching safari available today – a worthwhile addition to your trip.
 After breakfast fly to Kathmandu and drive to Bhaktapur - once the capital of Nepal and the Great Malla Kingdom during the 15th century.
-Its rich heritage, inspiring temples and artisanal history played a big part in Bhaktapur being named a UNESCO World Heritage Site.
+Its rich heritage, inspiring temples, and artisanal history played a big part in Bhaktapur being named a UNESCO World Heritage Site.
 Enjoy an evening of exploration on your own, soak up the lovely atmosphere in one of the local cafes, or simply relax in your hotel.

 Bhaktapur - Kathmandu

 Spend the day exploring Bhaktapur’s famous temples, starting at Durbar Square, which is reputed to be the most beautiful piece of art in Nepal.
 Durbar Square is home to the majestic Lion Gate and Golden Gate.
 You will also visit the Pashupati Temple, a replica of the Bagmati River in Kathmandu.
 This will be an enlightening morning of discovery and enrichment, as you delve into all Bhaktapur has to offer.
 In the afternoon, drive to Kathmandu (approximately 2 hours).
-The evening will then be free, however the group leader will usually organise an optional evening meal at another of Kathmandu’s great restaurants.
+The evening will then be free, however, the group leader will usually organise an optional evening meal at another of Kathmandu’s great restaurants.